Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Background

 The quantity within the expectation of Eq.~\ref{eq: REINFORCE} is highly stochastic with high variance.
 To estimate the analytical policy gradient from a quantum oracle, we conduct quantum experiments with binary oracle access. \begin{definition} A \textbf{binary oracle} of the random variable $X: \Omega \to \mathbb{R}^d$ obtained from a quantum experiment (see Definition 2.14.1 and 2.14.2 in \cite{Jerbi2022}) is given by

 where $\omega \in \Omega$ is the outcome of the experiment, and $\vert X(\omega) \rangle$ encodes $X(\omega)$ into a binary representation. \end{definition}

 The trajectory oracle $U_P$ and $U_R$ can be used to form a binary oracle for the analytical expression in Eq.~\ref{eq: REINFORCE}, in which case each outcome $\omega \in \Omega$ is a trajectory $\tau=s_0,a_0,s_1,a_1,\dots,s_{T-1},a_{T-1}$.
 Similarly, we also formulate alternative oracles for actor-critic formulations, which are based on state(-action) occupancies, in which case $\omega \in \mathcal{S}$ or $\omega \in \mathcal{S} \times \mathcal{A}$, reflecting the discounted frequency of different states or state-action pairs.
-Each such state(-action) can then be coupled to an analytical expression depending on the critic's prediction, helping to reduce the variance of the policy gradient compared to the expression depending on the high-variance cumulative reward.
+Each such state(-action) can then be coupled to an analytical expression depending on the critic's prediction, which is implemented in the final computation of $U_{X,\Omega}$ by calling another binary oracle $O_{X,\Omega}$ which computes the expression controlled on the state(-action).
+The actor-critic algorithm defined in this way helps to reduce the variance of the policy gradient compared to the expression depending on the high-variance cumulative reward.

 As we will design kernel policies, the analytical policy gradient will include an expression in $\mathbb{C}^{d}$ or $\mathbb{R}^d$ depending on the kernel and the action space.
 While our exposition will focus on the real-valued case for simplicity, for analytical gradient estimation, we treat the complex-valued case as $\mathbb{R}^{2d}$, which is straightforward since outcome-dependent formulas of the policy gradient can be given by a binary oracle and the expectation of a complex random variable can be decomposed into the expectations of real and imaginary parts.